anthonymcglone2022/style-guidelines/README.md

 **1. Audience**

-There should be guidelines around the answers to the following questions.
+The answers of the following questions will have an impact on the style guidelines.

 - Who is the documentation being written for?
   - Is the audience global?
 Will the documentation need to be translated?